jic-dtool/dtool/docs/source/philosophy.rst

 free to move the dataset around at will.
 The high level organisation of datasets can therefore evolve over time as data management processes change.

-Dtool also solves an issue of trust.
+dtool also solves an issue of trust.
 By including file hashes as metadata it is possible to verify the integrity of a dataset after it has been moved to a new location or when coming back to a dataset after a period of time.